mdibnjihan/mdibnjihan/README.md

 # Hey there! 👋
-I am Md.
-Ibn Jihan an <b>open source programmer</b>.
+I am an <b>open source programmer</b>.
 I am passionate about building amazing projects that make user life easier, empower developers and <b>competetive programming</b>.

 # Skills
 Though, I try to work with most popular programming languages as I beleive in choosing the right language for the right task thus writing a maintainable code and optimizing the workflow.
 Though, here are list of some languages that I know.
 But, I try to apply the concepts and my problem solving skills to solve the issue in a given stack.</br>